 Staying in this area of the city offers visitors the chance to walk to the White House, admire the Christmas tree and stop by the Willard Hotel for a drink at the famous Round Robin bar where the Mint Julep was introduced by Kentucky Senator Henry Clay.

-- Where to Stay in Metro Center: This area has a lot of hotel chains; instead, we recommend staying in an AirBnB.
-This budget-friendly AirBnB provides an entire apartment to call home base as you explore downtown Washington DC.
-It’s bright and clean, retro-chic and did we mention it’s a 9-minute walk from the White House?!
-You’ll be able to explore the National Mall and DC’s most iconic monuments by foot from this comfortable Airbnb.
+- Where to Stay in Metro Center: This area has a lot of hotel chains; instead, we recommend staying in a VRBO.
+This Penthouse VRBO with rooftop access provides an entire apartment to call home base as you explore downtown Washington DC.
+It’s bright and clean, retro-chic, and did we mention it’s under a half-mile walk to the White House?!
+You’ll be able to explore the National Mall and DC’s most iconic monuments by foot from this comfortable VRBO.

 Another favorite is Dupont Circle, which has smaller hotel options like the super quirky Tabard Inn, America’s first museum of modern art (The Phillips Collection), plenty of famed gay-owned businesses, and the neoclassical Dupont Circle Fountain.